Little Rock Trojans men's basketball

 The Little Rock Trojans men's basketball team (formerly branded as the Arkansas–Little Rock Trojans) represents the University of Arkansas at Little Rock in Little Rock, Arkansas, United States.
 The Trojans joined the Ohio Valley Conference (OVC) in 2022 after 31 seasons in the Sun Belt Conference.
+After the 2025–26 season, Little Rock will join the United Athletic Conference (UAC).
 They are led by fifth-year head coach Darrell Walker.
 They play their home games at the Jack Stephens Center.
+The Trojans have made five NCAA tournament appearances, most recently in 2016.

 Rebranding

 On July 1, 2015, the Trojans officially announced they would no longer be branded as "Arkansas-Little Rock" or "UALR," but will be the Little Rock Trojans effective immediately.

 Staff

 The following are the staff members of the Little Rock Trojans men's basketball team: